 This easy Homemade Chocolate Syrup Recipe is super smooth, perfectly sweet, and tastes so much better than the store-bought version.
 Use this chocolate sauce to make chocolate milk and hot chocolate, or drizzle over ice cream, brownies, and so much more.

 Easy Homemade Chocolate Sauce

-All you need to make this delicious Homemade Chocolate Syrup is a handful of simple ingredients and just about 10 minutes.
+All you need to make this delicious Homemade Chocolate Sauce recipe is a handful of simple ingredients and just about 10 minutes.
 It tastes worlds better than Hershey’s, and it doesn’t have any high fructose corn syrup, xanthan gum, mono and diglycerides - you get the picture.

 I like to make this recipe and store it in a glass jar in the fridge so that I can make hot chocolate or chocolate milk on a whim.
 Plus it’s great to have on hand to drizzle over a bowl of vanilla ice cream, or a warm brownie.

 If you're looking for a thick chocolate sauce, check out our recipe for the Best Hot Fudge.

 You can use this Homemade Chocolate Syrup anywhere you want to quickly and easily add a little chocolate flavor.
 Here are some of our favorite uses for this recipe: